 The next grouping of handouts I categrozed under the generic name of worksheets, perhaps the prototypical type of handout in many STEM classes.
 This includes the use of “adjunct questions” sheets, or test-like items preceding or following certain content.
 These can be used to cover the entire lecture, but are more regularly used for certain classroom activites, like reading a passge or watching a short video.
 It is important to note that questions will cue students to certain information, which will lead to retention, but it will also limit their focus on more global (or incidental) issues and potentially limit the types of questions they bring to the material.
 When providing problem sets (or passages to read and respnd to), this encourages the application of knowldge, and when used in conjunction with group activities, these will refelct more active learning environments.
 I also included the popular classroom assessment techniques (CATs) of the “minute paper” and “muddiest point paper” as different types of effective worksheet handouts, especially for students’ reflection on their learning progress.

 The last grouping covered “graphic organizers,” which visually represent relationships between concepts.
 Concentrated research on graphic organizes only began in the late 1960’s (when they were originally called advanced organizers) and developed with the schema theory of knowledge which posits that newly acquired information is accepted and assimilated into existing cognitive structures.
 This means a focus is placed on relational knowledge.
 This is important because notes are often organized linearly as lists or outlines (a format encouraged by digital note-taking), while a graphic organization of information is far better for retention and recall.
-Most student will only reread or recopy thier notes when studying for an exam, but instead of employing redundant strategies students should re-organize thier notes, looking for associations between ideas.
+Most student will only reread or recopy their notes when studying for an exam, but instead of employing redundant strategies students should re-organize their notes, looking for associations between ideas.
 By providing graphic organizers, blank or partially filled out, this would help students in this process.
 We ended the workshop by looking at a variety of examples and discussing their potential uses in our courses.

 *This is part of a series of posts reflecting on my experiences offering workshops on university pedagogy.
 Please contact me directly if you want full versions of my slides pmr01[at]ucsb[dot]edu.